SirDifferential/derpling_uploader/README.md

 sc2replaystats.com offers a tool that tracks your replay folder and automatically uploads any SC2 replay files to the service.
 However, the tool is offered as a closed source executable that cannot be easily audited.
 This project offers an alternative tool in a few hundred lines of auditable Python.

+This tool performs essentially the same steps, except it only keeps track of replays that are created when this program is running.
+Any replays that were created when the derpling wasn't running will be ignored.

 ### Installation

 * Install Python 3: [https://www.python.org](https://www.python.org).
 Make sure pip is installed as well.